AdobeDocs/commerce-merchant-services.en/help/payment-services/payments-options.md

 ### Debit or Credit card button

-Customers can check out using the [Debit or Credit card](https://venmo.com/) button.
+Customers can check out using the Debit or Credit card button.

-The Debit or Credit card button is visible from the checkout view.
+The Debit or Credit card button is visible from the checkout page.

 This option can be used to present a Debit or Credit card payment option to your shoppers when you do not have an alternative credit card provider.